Audiometry Information

 Despite the dangers of hearing loss, 24% of noise-exposed workers report that they often fail to wear noise protection PPE regularly.
 There are various styles of hearing protection and the right selection depends on a variety of factors, from the nature of the job to your individual comfort.

-SureHire offers custom-moulded earplugs made of medical-grade silicone that is soft and durable enough to last 5 years or more with proper care.
+SureHire offers custom-molded earplugs made of medical-grade silicone that is soft and durable enough to last 5 years or more with proper care.
 They also come with a protective case to prevent accidental loss.
 With a variety of styles to choose from, they can be customized to ensure appropriate attenuation.
-There are many benefits to using custom moulded hearing protection.
+There are many benefits to using custom-molded hearing protection.

 Click here for more information.